Anonoei/Anonoei/README.md

 Hello!
-I am a C++ and Yython developer who makes music and programs raw.
+I am a C++ and Python developer who makes music and programs raw.